Cyber security services

 - Reporting: Reporting the key findings of the test and the technical details of the testing procedure.

 Understanding the status is the key to improvement

-Based on your vulnerabilities, you can choose the testing scenario that is best for you and your organization, ranging from DDoS emulation to penetration testing, or to the widest scope of red team testing.
-The scope of the testing varies, but the end result is always an increased protection from cyber threats.
+The testing scenario that is best for you and your organization depends on the vulnerabilities you have.
+The options range from DDoS emulation to penetration testing to the widest scope of red team testing.
+The scope of the testing varies, but the result is always increased awareness of risks and protection from cyber threats.